docker/docs/desktop/nested-virtualization.md

 keywords: nested virtualization, Docker Desktop
 title: Enable nested virtualization
 ---
+>Note:
+>
-Note: This is still work in progress, and the steps/instructions haven’t been validated yet in our test environment.
+>This is work in progress.
+The steps haven’t been validated yet in our test environment.
+{ .important}

-Docker recommends running Docker Desktop natively on a Windows system (to work with Windows or Linux containers), or on Mac or Linux to work with Linux containers.
+In general, Docker recommends running Docker Desktop natively on either a Windows system, to work with Windows or Linux containers, or on Mac or Linux, to work with Linux containers.However, Docker Desktop can run inside a virtual machine provided the virtual machine is properly configured.

-However, Docker Desktop can also run inside a virtual machine provided the virtual machine is properly configured.
-The essential configuration needed here is to have nested virtualization enabled on the virtual machine (host VM).
-This is because, under the hood, Docker Desktop is using a Linux VM in which it runs the Docker engine and the containers.
+To run Docker Desktop inside a virtual machine, it is essential to enable nested virtualization on the virtual machine (host VM).
+This is because, under the hood, Docker Desktop is using a Linux VM in which it runs Docker engine and the containers.

-Nested virtualization support
+## Nested virtualization support

-The desired scenario in regards to support is that nested virtualization inside the host VM is a supported scenario, but this depends entirely on the hypervisor that runs the host VM.
+The level of support available for nested virtualization inside a host VM is dependent on the hypervisor that runs the host VM.

-For example, Microsoft supports running nested Hyper-V both on-prem and on Azure (with some version constraints).
-But that might not be the case for VMWare ESXi or Citrix Hypervisor.
+For example, Microsoft supports running nested Hyper-V both on-prem and on Azure, with some version constraints.
+This may not not be the case for VMWare ESXi or Citrix Hypervisor.

-Docker’s support is limited to installing and running Docker Desktop inside the VM, once the nested virtualization is set up correctly.
-However, problems and intermittent failures may still occur due to the way these apps virtualize the hardware, and troubleshooting these failures is outside the scope of support from Docker Inc. //TO DO: add correct contract wording here
+The support available from Docker is limited to installing and running Docker Desktop inside the VM. once the nested virtualization is set up correctly.
+Troubleshooting problems and intermittent failures that may still occur due to the way these apps virtualize the hardware, is outside the scope of support from Docker.
+For more information on Docker Desktop support, see [Get support](support.md).

-Enabling nested virtualization
+## Enable nested virtualization

-Enabling nested virtualization is a prerequisite for Docker Desktop installation in a virtual machine.
+You must enable nested virtualization for you install Docker Desktop in a virtual machine.

-Enable nested virtualization on VMware ESXi
+### Enable nested virtualization on VMware ESXi

-According to this article, nested virtualization of other hypervisors like Hyper-V inside a vSphere VM is not a supported scenario.
+Nested virtualization of other hypervisors like Hyper-V inside a vSphere VM [is not a supported scenario](https://kb.vmware.com/s/article/2009916).
 However, running Hyper-V VM in a VMware ESXi VM is technically possible, and, depending on the version, ESXi includes hardware-assisted virtualization as a supported feature.

-See this guide for exposing Hardware-Assisted Virtualization to the Guest OS.
+For steps on how to expose Hardware-Assisted Virtualization to the Guest OS, [see VMware's documentation](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.vm_admin.doc/GUID-2A98801C-68E8-47AF-99ED-00C63E4857F6.html).

-Some network configuration settings might also be needed, please see this article for some useful tips.
+You may also need to [configure some network settings](https://www.vembu.com/blog/nested-hyper-v-vms-on-a-vmware-esxi-server).

-Enable nested virtualization on Microsoft Hyper-V Nested virtualization is supported by Microsoft for running Hyper-V inside a VM running on a Hyper-V host, in Azure or on-prem (Hyper-V on Hyper-V).
-Please check the constraints on the host VM operating system/processor and follow the steps documented by Microsoft here for enabling nested virtualization.
+### Enable nested virtualization on Microsoft Hyper-V

+Nested virtualization is supported by Microsoft for running Hyper-V inside a VM running on a Hyper-V host, in Azure or on-prem (Hyper-V on Hyper-V).

+Check the constraints on the host VM operating system/processor and [follow the steps documented by Microsoft](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/user-guide/nested-virtualization).

-Enable nested virtualization on Citrix Hypervisor Nested virtualization on Citrix Hypervisor is officially unsupported in production scenarios.
+### Enable nested virtualization on Citrix Hypervisor

+Nested virtualization on Citrix Hypervisor is unsupported in production scenarios.
+However, running a VM inside a Citrix Hypervisor VM is possible.

+Steps on enabling nested virtualization can be found in [Citrix's documentation](https://docs.citrix.com/en-us/citrix-hypervisor/vms/bromium.html#configuration).
+It contains instructions for the only scenario where nested virtualization is supported by Citrix (to support Bromium’s Secure Platform solution).

+>Note
+>
-However, running a VM inside a Citrix Hypervisor VM is technically possible, and instructions for enabling nested virtualization can be found in this article, which contains instructions for the only scenario where nested virtualization is supported by Citrix (to support Bromium’s Secure Platform solution).
-Please note that nested virtualization is only available for Citrix Hypervisor Premium Edition customers or those customers who have access to Citrix Hypervisor through their Citrix Virtual Apps and Desktops entitlement.
+> Nested virtualization is only available for Citrix Hypervisor Premium Edition customers or those customers who have access to Citrix Hypervisor through their Citrix Virtual Apps and Desktops entitlement.